SAP-samples/successfactors-extension-calculate-employee-seniority/03-DeployCAPApplicationToCloudFoundryAndHANACloud/README.md

   ![CAP Service endpoints](./images/1endpoints.png)

-1. Employee - This is the locally managed entity on SAP BTP that the original extension writes to, and that we will use to make updates via SAP AppGyver.
+1. Employee - This is the locally managed entity on SAP BTP that the original extension writes to, and that we will use to make updates via SAP Build.
 An event handler for ```srv.after("UPDATE")``` has been added to recalculate seniority and write it back to Employee Central
 2. Photo - Remote entity on SAP SuccessFactors; basic service implementation to apply photoType filter and OData v2
 3. User - Remote entity on SAP SuccessFactors; no service implementation for this entity
 4. EmpEmployment - Remote entity on SAP SuccessFactors; basic service implementation for OData v2